-Temporary drains and swales are used to divert off-site runoff around the direct runoff into sediment.
+Temporary drains and swales are used to divert off-site runoff around the construction site, divert runoff from stabilized areas around disturbed areas, and direct runoff into sediment.

-Prevent slope failures.
+- Temporary drains and swales are appropriate for diverting any upslope runoff around unstabilized or disturbed areas of the construction site. - Prevent slope failures.
 Prevent damage to adjacent property.
 Prevents erosion and transport of sediments into water ways.
 Increases the potential for infiltration.
 Diverts sediment-laden runoff into sediment basins or traps.